How to repair flat roof

 How often should I inspect my flat roof?

-It's recommended to inspect your flat roof at least twice a year, once in the spring and once in the fall, to identify and address any issues before they become more serious.
+It's recommended to inspect your flat roof every 6 months to a year to identify and address any issues.

 When should I call a professional roofer?